Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Statement of the algorithm

-Each of the block minimization problems in \eqref{eq:BSM_factor_update} is a convex optimization problem over convex constriant $\Param_{n}^{(i)}$, so it can be easily solved by a number of known algorithms (e.g., LARS \cite{efron2004least}, LASSO \cite{tibshirani1996regression}, and feature-sign search \cite{lee2007efficient}).
+Note that each of the block minimization problems in \eqref{eq:BSM_factor_update_PR} and \eqref{eq:BSM_factor_update_DR} is a constrained convex optimization problem so it can be easily solved by a number of known algorithms (e.g., projected gradient descent \cite{beck2017first}, LARS \cite{efron2004least}, LASSO \cite{tibshirani1996regression}, and feature-sign search \cite{lee2007efficient}).
+Indeed, for \eqref{eq:BSM_factor_update_PR}, the averaged surrogate $\bar{g}_{n}$ is $-\rho$-weakly convex (recall $\rho<0$) and so its proximal point modification with $\hat{\rho}>-\rho$ is $(\hat{\rho}+\rho)$-strongly convex; Also, \eqref{eq:BSM_factor_update_DR} is equivalent to minimizing $\bar{g}_{n}$ over the convex set $\Param_{n}\cap \{ \param\,|\, \lVert \param-\param_{n-1} \rVert \le c'w_{n}/m \}$ restricted on $\R^{J}$, where the retriction of $\bar{g}_{n}$ on $R^{J}$ is convex.
+In particular, using standard projected gradient descent algorithms, one can decrease the optimality gap sub-linearly for convex sub-problems and linearly if the restricted objectives are strongly convex (see, e.g., \cite[Thm.
+10.29]{beck2017first}).